About Blckgrl Atelier and Artist

 Black Art and Creativity

-If you have been looking for authentic art from the black creatives, you found it!
-Blckgrl Atelier shop is a black and woman-owned, creative business that offers Princess Emiyah’s original artwork and designs on apparel and totes.
-Blckgrl Atelier celebrates African-American culture, art, creativity, and fashion in various forms.
+Black women are art.
+Period.
+The creative passion and energy that drives Blckgrl Atelier is based on this concept of celebrating, revering, empowering, and reaffirming the inherent dynamism of black women.
+Blckgrl Atelier’s authentic voice reflects the work and ideas of a black woman creative who desired to celebrate and add another layer to black culture, art, creativity, and fashion.
 Showing love to black women, blerds, punks, and global creative cultures through fun and fantasy artwork.
 The artist opens her “atelier” or workshop to share her original art work ranging from digital creations, water color, oil, and poetry.
 The artist works with Printful, a 3rd party print-on-demand company, to print images on apparel and ship merchandise.
 The artist is solely responsible for designs and does not produce or stock apparel or bags.
 Read terms of use.
 Interested in different designs or merchandise?
 Try her RedBubble shop for more options.

 Artist Princess Emiyah